 Student Life

 Graduate students at UAB have many opportunities to become involved in the life of the university.
-Information about additional groups, both on and off campus, can be found in the UAB Student Handbook, Direction at http://www.uab.edu/handbook/.
+Information about additional groups, both on and off campus, can be found in the UAB Student Handbook, Direction.

 UAB Student Experience would like to invite you to complete your UAB experience by becoming involved in the many activities and organizations available to you as a student.
-Events range from relaxing at free movies or comedy shows, involvement in student governance, cheering on the Blazers, writing for the Kaleidoscope student newspaper, rappelling down a cliff, hiking the Grand Canyon and so much more.
-Each semester brings new events, new organizations, opportunities to make friends, get physically fit, learn, socialize, relax, and have a good time becoming a part of the Blazer community!
+Events range from relaxing at free movies or comedy shows, involvement in student governance, cheering on the Blazers, writing for the Kaleidoscope student newspaper, rappelling down a cliff, hiking the Grand Canyon, and so much more.
+Each semester brings new events and organizations designed to give you opportunities to make friends, get physically fit, learn, socialize, relax, and have a good time becoming a part of the Blazer community!
 We want you to get involved!!

 Department of Student Experience